Reception - Robins & Wrens

 Welcome to Reception

 Our curriculum involves a balance of child-led learning through play and adult-directed activities.
 Our indoor classroom is zoned into areas - a role play area, message centre (mark-making), sensory/messy play area, creation station, loose parts play, a construction zone, reading area and small world area.
-Outdoor learning opportunities are part of our everyday provision and we have dedicated access to a newly developed outdoor area which has a quiet zone with a storytelling chair, den building zone, large construction area, stage, large art zone, water and sand play, mud kitchen with pulley, imaginative play tunnel and moveable physical play blocks.
+Outdoor learning opportunities are part of our everyday provision; we have dedicated access to an outdoor area which has a quiet zone with a storytelling chair, den building zone, large construction area, stage, art zone, water and sand play, mud kitchen with pulley, imaginative play tunnel and moveable physical play blocks.
 We operate a workshop approach, allowing children to access a range of resources independently to pursue their own fascinations.
 We then enhance the zoned areas to support and extend learning, linked to children's interests and projects we are following.

 Reading and sharing books

 We start teaching phonics as soon as children start school full-time.
 We follow a scheme called 'Little Wandle, Letters and Sounds Revised' which you can find more information about here: https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/ Initially, Lilac reading books are sent home for you to share with your child to develop their story telling language and vocabulary.
 When children are beginning to blend sounds together, individual reading books are closely aligned to the sets of letter-sounds that children have learned and can apply.
 We encourage you to read with your child as regularly as you can for 5-15 minutes at a time; daily if possible.
 Children's confidence to read to you will develop as their phonic skills grow.
 Listening to stories is just as important to develop children's vocabulary and language skills.
 It's best not to limit this to the books they bring home - share a range of books, magazines, stories, information books and poems.